mcgroarty/sl-chat-merge/DESIGN.md

    - **Malformed Timestamp Handling**: If any file contains lines with malformed timestamps, stops immediately with a verbose error message and makes no changes (may indicate a new system file needing exclusion)
    - For each existing directory with `w` or `rw` access:
      - If file doesn't exist: writes the merged file (or reports in dry-run mode)
-     - If file exists (including empty files): compares with merged result
+     - If file exists (including empty files): compares byte-for-byte with merged result
+       - **Only writes if content differs** - avoids unnecessary disk writes and cloud sync activity
+       - Skips write if content is identical (reports in verbose mode)
        - Updates only if merged result differs (or reports in dry-run mode)
        - Reports "Updating [filename]..." when changes are made (or "Would update [filename]..." in dry-run mode)
        - Reports "Adding [filename]..." when creating new files (or "Would add [filename]..." in dry-run mode)